 There are myriad other creative things you could do that don’t cost much money.
 You could draw, paint, dance, take photographs, sing, play music, cook, journal, or write.
 I had forgotten than I love to play the piano, and that when I do, it’s easier to let go of my work stress.
 It’s important to find activities that give you the joy that your work may be sucking out of you.

-I tried online dating, throwing parties, meetups, answering Craigslist personal ads (I have a real hodgepodge of friends), reconnecting with old friends, volunteering, and attending church.
+I tried online dating, throwing parties, meetups, answering Craigslist personal ads (I have a real hodgepodge of friends), reconnecting with old friends, volunteering

 And then after you’ve found people that you think you might like to become REAL friends with, you have to put the onus on yourself to maintain the friendship.
 I’m going to let you know that there’s a lot of rejection in friend-ing – even more so than in dating.